ioakowuah/Environment-Impact-of-Food-Production-Analysis-Project/README.md

 8. What is the environmental impact by Category (Plant Based and Animal Based)
 9. What are the Environmental factors across Category?

+## 📊 Key Insights

+* Beef is the most carbon-intensive food – Beef (beef herd) has nearly 3× the emissions of lamb & mutton.

+* Plant-based foods are more sustainable – Nuts, potatoes, onions, root vegetables, and citrus emit <1% of beef’s emissions.

+* Dairy & processed foods also rank high – Cheese and dark chocolate have disproportionately high impacts.

+* Animal-based foods dominate eutrophication – Beef, fish, and cheese are top contributors to water pollution.

+* Farm stage is the largest emitter – Followed by land-use change and animal feed production.